Star Trek VI: The Undiscovered Country: Filming

+Principal photography took place between April 16 and September 27, 1991.
+The film was shot in Super 35 instead of anamorphic format, because of the former's greater flexibility in framing and lens selection, larger depth of field, and faster lenses.
+Because of budget cuts, plans for filming were constantly revised and reduced, but Meyer and Zimmerman agreed that the constraints proved inspiring.

-Principal photography took place between April 16 and September 27, 1991, using a mix of fixed sets and on-location footage.
-The production suffered from a lack of available set space because of shortages; the Starfleet Headquarters set was actually built a few blocks away from Paramount Pictures at the Hollywood Presbyterian Church.
+The film used a mix of fixed sets and on-location footage.
+The production suffered from a lack of available set space; the Starfleet Headquarters set was actually built a few blocks away from Paramount Pictures at the Hollywood Presbyterian Church.
 Meyer copied a technique used during filming of Citizen Kane, where the filmmakers let the set fall into darkness to save money on construction.
-The film was shot in Super 35 instead of anamorphic format, because of the former's greater flexibility in framing and lens selection, larger depth of field, and faster lenses.
-Because of budget cuts, plans for filming were constantly revised and reduced, but sometimes this proved to be an asset rather than a hindrance.
-Meyer would often say that "art thrives on restrictions", and Zimmerman agreed, saying that the design and filming created a rich environment that supported and enhanced the action.

 The dinner scene was shot in a revamped version of the Enterprise-D's observation lounge.
 Along the wall are portraits of historical figures including Abraham Lincoln, Spock's father Sarek (Mark Lenard), and an unnamed Andorian ambassador.
 The food prepared for the scene was colored blue so it would look alien.
-None of the actors wanted to eat the unappetizing dishes (especially after they grew ripe under hot studio lights), and it became a running joke among the crew during filming to make them sample their food.
+None of the actors wanted to eat the unappetizing dishes sitting under hot studio lights.
 Because of the multiple angles and takes required for a single mouthful of food, Meyer offered a bounty of $20 per every shot of a character eating.
 For Shatner, the incentive was enough that he became the only cast member to consume purple-dyed squid.
 The shoot lasted several days because of what Plummer called the "horror" of filming the dinner.